okankk/G-Code-Generator/README.md

 The input of the program can be given in the source code.
 After including the headers, in the part where parameters are declared, RAD variable can be changed according to the requirements of the user.

 ## Sample Output
 Output of the program is a text file that contains the G Code of the circle.
-Output example for the program is;
+Output example for the program when RAD = 10 is;

 ```
 G71 G90